-Unfortunately, people often don’t know they are underinsured until it is too late.
+Unfortunately, people often don’t know they’re underinsured until it’s too late.

-Given how many Australians rely on their mobility assistance items each and every day, we want to make sure you are well informed on this.
+Given how many Australians rely on their mobility assistance equipment each and every day, we want to make sure you’re well informed on this.

 Special equipment is costly to replace

 Obviously, WAVs, converted vehicles, scooters and wheelchairs provide freedom and independence to people with disability.
-And you have customised them to fit your lifestyle and needs.
+And often you have customised them to fit your lifestyle and needs.
 They’re specific to you.
-Gold.

-Many vehicle modifications are expensive, costing more (sometimes tens of thousands more!) than the original base car.
+Many vehicle conversions are expensive, costing potentially more than the original base vehicle.

 A new electric wheelchair specifically tailored to its user’s individual needs is easily several thousand dollars.
-In fact, most we see are valued at $10,000 or over.
+In fact, most we see are valued at well over $10,000.

 Quality mobility scooters also cost thousands of dollars.

-If you have an accident and break your device, or damage it beyond repair, you want your wheels back in action ASAP.
+If you have an accident and damage your equipment, you want your wheels back in action ASAP.
 And you want to land back as close as possible to where you left off.
 With a comparative replacement.